vijayashree98juego/njs2-cli/README.md

 The `@juego/oclif-cli` is a utility cli for Njs2 framework that helps to initialise project, endpoint, library, upgrade Njs2 base, perform plugin actions and run the project in Express, nodemon or with Serverless.

 ## Installation
-Install the `@juego/oclif-cli` globally using below command.
+Install the cli `@juego/oclif-cli` globally using below command.
 ```
-npm i @juego/oclif-cli --registry=http://plugins.juegogames.com/
+npm i -g @juego/oclif-cli --registry= http://plugins.juegogames.com/
 ```

 ## Getting started with CLI
-Once the project is installed, you can directly start working with CLI using `oclif-cli ` command.
+Once the cli is installed, you can directly start working with CLI using `oclif-cli ` command.
 ```
 oclif-cli --help
 ```

 ## Creating a new Project
 To create a new project, run `project` command with project name as an argument.
-The command will generate the project structure and install the dependencies for the project.
+Once project template is ready , cli will prompt for installing the depencencies.If user confirms then it will install  the dependencies else it will terminate the process.
 ```
 oclif-cli project PROJECTNAME
 ```